 Early on Friday, 28th September 1984, Hadoram Shirihai was trapping birds in fields to the north of Kibbutz Eilot, near Eilat.
 While releasing birds from mist-nets he noticed two unusually small larks flying away and calling with an unfamiliar monosyllabic call.
 He saw both repeatedly up to 13th October and at least one remained to the end of the month.
 Hadoram began to wonder if they were Small Skylarks (an alternative name), but initially was unable to confirm this.
-On 14th October he trapped one of them and was given permission to hold the bird in captivity for 24 hours and it was during this time its identification as Oriental Skylark was confirmed.
-Towards the end of October more Oriental Skylarks were discovered and by 1st November Hadoram had ringed seven, then on 22nd November an unringed bird was seen, which led him to conclude that a total of nine were present and they remained in the fields at Kibbutz Filot until 15th December.
+On 14th October he trapped one of them and was given permission to hold the bird in captivity for 24 hours and it was during this time his suspicions were confirmed and it was identified as an Oriental Skylark.
+Towards the end of October more Oriental Skylarks were discovered and by 1st November Hadoram had ringed seven, then on 22nd November an unringed bird was seen, which led him to conclude that a total of nine were present and they remained in the fields at Kibbutz Eilot until 15th December.